cheetahlb/cheetah-quic-tofino/README.md

 ## Code organization

-The code consists of the Tofino files
+The code consists of two files:

+ * `cheetah_quic_pipeline.p4`, which contains the P4 program to handle Cheetah cookies.
+ * `cheetah_setup.py`, which contains the Python commands to populate the P4 switch.

 ## Prerequisites